spotfiresoftware/spotfire-wrapper/README.md

 After building the JS library (step above), run `cd demo` and `cp ../elements/spotfire-wrapper.js .`

-Start a HTTP server : `python -m SimpleHTTPServer 4404` and navigale to `http://localhost:4404`, to see how to easily display a Spotfire dashboard
+Start a HTTP server :
+> `python -m SimpleHTTPServer 4404`

+and navigale to `http://localhost:4404`, to see how to easily display a Spotfire dashboard in raw html pages.

+## Use inside an other Angular app:
+To see how to include the AngularElement <spotfire-wrapper> inside another Angluar application (called here `container`):
+Run:
+> `ng serve container --port=4205 --open`

+It will open a browser to the container app (`http://localhost:4205/`).

+Note: the container code has been extremely simplified.
+Check the src_container/main.ts file

 ## Running unit tests